ADLINK-IST/opensplice/docs/html/GettingStartedGuide/_sources/licensing.txt

 *******

-The licensing software is automatically installed on the host machine as part of the OpenSplice distribution.
+The licensing software is automatically installed on the host machine as part of the Vortex OpenSplice distribution.
 The software consists of two parts:

 + *Vortex OpenSplice binary files*
     | which are installed in ``<OpenSplice_Install_Dir>/<E>/<platform>.<os>/bin``,